Joint terminal attack controller: United States

 When deployed on operations each USMC infantry company is allocated a FAC or JTAC.
-It is proposed that standard squad leaders will be trained as Joint Fires Observers.
+It is proposed that standard squad leaders could be trained as Joint Fires Observers.

 The Air Force trains JTACS at two locations, Nellis Air Force Base, Nevada and Spangdahlem Air Base, Germany.
 At Nellis the 6th Combat Training Squadron has two JTAC courses; Joint Terminal Attack Controller Qualification Course, Joint Terminal Attack Controller Instructor Course.
 The JTAC course at Spangdahlem is through the Joint Firepower Center of Excellence (JFCOE).

 Nellis is also home to the graduate-level JTAC Weapons Instructor Course through the U.S. Air Force Weapons School which is open to TACPs/ALOs and Combat Controllers/STOs.
 The course requires applicants to be qualified JTACs for three years and a JTAC Instructor for one year.
 The 5.5 month-long course is held twice per year and includes 752 total hours in classrooms and on ranges.
 The first class graduated in December 2012.
 They train in conjunction with pilots attending the Weapons School.
-As of June 24, 2015 29 airmen have graduated from the JTAC Advanced Instructor Course.
+As of June 24, 2015, 29 airmen have graduated from the JTAC Advanced Instructor Course.

 Members of special operations units may attend the Special Operations Terminal Attack Control Course (SOTACC) at Yuma Proving Ground, Arizona.
 SOTACC was established 2003 under the Army's John F. Kennedy Special Warfare Center and was subsequently transferred to the Air Force Special Operations Command's Special Tactics Training Squadron in 2008.

 JDAT, formerly JFIIT, provided SMEs for the revision of the NATO Standardization Agreement (STANAG) 3733, the JFIRE Multi-Service Procedures for the Joint Application of Firepower publication, and Joint Terminal Attack Controller (JTAC) Memorandums of Agreement for DoD and partner nations.